-A final limitation of this current study was that the study population was not standardised and affected by variable conditions.
+A final limitation of this study was that the study population was not standardised and affected by variable conditions.
 Future studies may wish to investigate the recall accuracy using CMIs for a specific orthopaedic condition.

-In conclusion, owners are not able to accurately recall their dogs’ pre-treatment status using the LOAD and CBPI CMIs.
-Retrospective use of these CMIs is subject to significant recall bias and therefore should only be used for contemporaneous data collection.
-Studies which use retrospectively collected CMI data should be interpreted with caution.
+In conclusion, owners’ perception of the preoperative status of their dog at two or more months after treatment may not represent the true preintervention status of their dog.
+Retrospective use of the LOAD and CBPI is subject to variation in preintervention scores and until there is a better understanding to what extent this variation can be attributed to the effects of recall bias, response shift and implicit theory of change, the authors can only recommend the use of contemporaneously collected CMI data.
+Retrospectively collected CMI data may not be reliable even when collected less than six months from the time of treatment.

+As such, studies which use retrospectively collected CMI data obtained at two or more months after treatment should be interpreted with caution.

 References

 1 Brown DC, Boston RC, Coyne JC, Farrar JT.
 Ability of the Canine Brief Pain Inventory to